samuelmartinezupm/Demand-based-Satellite-Beam-Hopping-BH-Algorithm/README.md

 + Cell_Scenario.m: based on the number of rings that are intended to be allocated within the satellite's FoV, cells are generated in the file.

 + Non_Fixed_Beam_Aggrupation.m: used for the generation of cells in a variable manner (cell_scenario_model) following the Bron-Kerbosch maximal independent set and maximal clique algorithm.
+IMPORTANT!
 In addition to the fucntion, for variable cell generation, 'BK_MaxClique.m' and 'BK_MaxIS.m' auxiliary functions must be added into the execution folder.
 Find them in: https://es.mathworks.com/matlabcentral/fileexchange/24591-bron-kerbosch-maximal-independent-set-and-maximal-clique-algorithms

 + BH_Calculation.m: execution of the BH algorithm.
 Once these pre-computations are preformed (users and cells), for each time slot, cell illumination [Ill], resource allocation ([B] and [P]) and link budget calculations are performed, determining the FoM: EC, UC, TTS.
 To consider EXTRA losses rather than FSL ones, within the link budget equation, uncomment lines 217-252.
 The following files are required to be downloaded and added into the execution folder: 'maps.mat','p836.mat','p837.mat' and 'p840.mat'.
 Find them in: https://es.mathworks.com/help/satcom/ref/p618propagationlosses.html.